cjhang/notes/ideas.md

 2. Find the proto-group in deep small field observation?
 Galaxy group is smaller than galaxy cluster, so ALMACAL can be used to search for proto-groups in the early Universe.

+   > It is also very difficult to confirm their redshift.
+Beside, finding way to remove the residuals of in the final image can be critical for the faint objects in the calibrators' field.

+3. Line searching,

+   > OH$^+$ CH$^+$ are low density tracers, they are usually observed in obsorption, which can be used to search gas inflow and outflow of the blazers.
+[Barte+2020]

 ## Early Universe

 1. There is initial mass function for stars, how about the initial mass function for galaxies?
 Will that matters for the proto-cluster formation or can it be the characteristics to distinguish different evolution stage of clusters?
 Any possible for the initial mass function of black whole seed at the reionization era?